Update: This post on Yale SAT scores contains data based on the Class of 2021. Good luck Class of 2022 Yale applicants! (October 10, 2017)

 What You Need to Get Into Yale

 Each year, Yale releases interesting facts about its incoming freshman class.
-This includes the SAT scores of the Yale’s Class of 2019.
-Let’s take a look:
+This includes Yale SAT scores of the latest students.

-As you can see from the chart, there isn’t one magical, super-specific score that Yale is looking for.
-But, you can also see that approximately 50% of the incoming freshman class scored above a 760 on each section of the SAT.
-And another 30% scored between 700 and 750 on each section.
-That leaves about 20% of the class who scored below 750, and only 1-2% of those incoming Yalies scored below a 600 on any section of the SAT.
+As you can see, there isn’t one magical, super-specific Yale SAT score that the adcoms are looking for.
+But, you can also see that approximately 75% of the incoming freshman class scored above a 700 on each section of the new SAT.
+Out of the students who submitted scores from the old SAT, about 50% scored higher than 760 on each section.

 Those are some impressive scores!